PEDIATRIC RETINAL DISEASES

 INTRODUCTION: WHAT IS THE RETINA?

-The eye is of course a very complex organ and understandably any changes to the retina tissue or supporting tissue and cells, such as the blood vessels that provide nourishment, are vulnerable to changes.
-Although retinal diseases wary widely, most will over time cause visual impairment.
+The eye is an extraordinarily complex organ, making it vulnerable to changes that can affect the retinal tissue or its supporting structures, such as the blood vessels that deliver essential nutrients.
+While retinal diseases vary widely, most can lead to visual impairment over time.
 Some of the most common retinal diseases and conditions include:

 Epiretinal membrane